 HELP with no parameter will list sideways ROMs.
 All foreground and extension ROMs will be listed.
-Those background ROMs that have been initialised are listed.
-This means that if ROMOFF has been used to turn off some ROMs then only those that are available for use will be listed.
+Those background ROMs that have been initialised are listed (this generally means all unless the ROMOFF command has been used).

-The information given is: ROM select number, ROM name, version number, ROM type, and for a background ROM the address of it's upper workspace area.
+The information given is ROM select number, ROM name, version number, ROM type, and for a background ROM the address of it's upper workspace area.

-This information can than be used to list the commands provided by any background ROM.
+This Information can than be used to list the commands provided by any background ROM.
 Enter the selected number of the required ROM as the parameter for HELP and all the commands will be listed.

 The ROM name is taken from the name of the initialisation command, that is the first name in the name table.
 The version number is taken from bytes 1 to 3 of the ROM.
-Commands such as the AMSDOS commands CTRL-A to CTRL-I are not listed
+Commands such as the AMSDOS commands CTRL-A to CTRL-I are not listed.

-'''

-IHELP

-JHELP,n lists commands for ROM n

-IHELPR lists RSX commands

-ROM 0:

-BASIC

-1.10 foreground

-ROM 1: UTOPIA 1.25 back &A2F4

-ROM 2.

-PROTEXT

-1.00 back &A3F8

-ROM 5: MAXAM 1.10 back &A5FC

-ROM 7: CPM ROM

-0.50 back &A700

-lhelp,5

-ROM 5: MAXAM 1.14 back &A5FC

-MAXAM ASSEMBLE

-ASSEM CAT

-CLEAR FIND

-HELP

-М

-MODE

-MAXOFF

-MSH

-MSL

-RAMON RAMOFF

-MCLEAR

-MFIND

-MHFI P

-'''
+Example: HELP HELP,n lists commands for ROM n HELPR lists RSX commands ROM 0.
+BASIC 1.10 foreground 1.00 back &A2F4 1.00 back &A3F8 1.10 back &A5FC 0.50 back &A700 ROM 1: UTOPIA ROM 2: PROTEXT ROM 5.
+MAXAM ROM 7: CPM ROM help,5 1.10 back &A5FC ROM 5: MAXAM MAXAM ASSEMBLE ASSEM CAT FIND CLEAR HELP М MAXAM MODE MSH MSL RAMON RAMOFF ROMOFF SPEED MFIND MCLEAR MHELP MROMOFF